 The $83 Billion Global Electric Car Market

-Golf Carts: The Future of Electric Vehicles
+Golf Cart Industry Statistics: The Future of Electric Vehicles

 A recent article by Thomas Bartman, a member of the Harvard Business School think tank Forum for Growth and Innovation, is also shedding light on the future of the global golf cart industry.
-The article, The Future of Electric Vehicles Is Golf Carts, Not Tesla, was published in May 2015 by the Harvard Business Review.
+The article, The Future of Electric Vehicles Is Golf Carts, Not Tesla was published in May 2015 by the Harvard Business Review.
 The report maintains that golf carts are making a much larger impression on the market than Tesla Motors is.
 This market domination is occurring, despite all of the media centered on the high-tech manufacturer.

 “It’s not going to happen overnight, but it will probably be a thing that happens, especially in urban areas,” said John O’Dell, senior editor at Edmunds.com.